 The Reactive Leader

-Those of us who have been in leadership for any amount of time, have probably been called reactive at one time or another.
+Those of us that have been in leadership for any amount of time has probably been called reactive at one time or another.
 This reality struck me again as the result of a conversation I had with a colleague regarding some changes their boss was implementing.